MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/azure-active-directory-integration-with-mdm.md

 </tr>
 </tbody>
 </table>

-> **Note**  There is no device ID claim in the access token because the device may not yet be enrolled at this time.
+&gt; <strong>Note</strong>  There is no device ID claim in the access token because the device may not yet be enrolled at this time.

 To retrieve the list of group memberships for the user, you can use the [Azure AD Graph API](https://go.microsoft.com/fwlink/p/?LinkID=613654).

 Here's an example URL.